San Francisco 49ers vs. Seattle Seahawks NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - San Francisco has combined with its opponents to score more than 45.5 points in seven of 11 games this season.

-- Seattle's games have gone over 45.5 points in three of 11 chances this season.

-- Sunday's total is 1.0 point higher than the combined 44.5 PPG average of the two teams.
+- Sunday's over/under is 1.0 point higher than the combined 44.5 PPG average of the two teams.

-- These two squads combine to surrender 43 points per game, 2.5 fewer than this contest's over/under.
+- This contest's total is 2.5 points greater than the 43 these two squads combine to surrender per game this season.

 - The 49ers and their opponents have scored an average of 47.2 points per game in 2020, 1.7 more than Sunday's total.